-- The only way to get to Red Beach is on foot, you will have to hike from Matala following the signs (Red sand Beach or Kokkini Ammos) for about 20 minutes passing through some beautiful caves, the pleasant walk offers stunning views from 80 meters above the sea.
+- The only way to get there is on foot.
+Hike from Matala for about 20 minutes.
+Passing through some beautiful caves, it offers stunning views from 80 meters above the sea.

-- To reach Kamilari we recommend you to check the website of Crete’s public bus service, which counts with a bus to Kamilari.
-The road passes through the Messara valley, one of the most beautiful and fertile areas in Crete.
-There are more frequent services to Matala, from where you can easily take a taxi to Kamilari.
+- To reach Kamilari we recommend you to check the website of Crete’s public bus service.
+The road passes through Messara valley, a beautiful and fertile area.

-One of the most popular resorts in Crete is definitely Chersonissos.
+One of the most popular resorts in Crete is Chersonissos.
 It is only 28 kilometers east of Heraklion and it caters for all tastes.
-There are very nice beaches as well as water parks for the family, but you can also find a plethora of restaurants, bars, and tavernas all over the area.
+There are very nice beaches, water parks for the family, restaurants, bars, and tavernas.

-- To get to Chersonissos and the traditional village of Koutouloufari take the bus to the Central Station of Heraklion.
+- To get to Chersonissos and Koutouloufari village, take the bus from the Central Station of Heraklion.
 The bus departs every 20 minutes in summer.
 It will leave you in the Central Station of Chersonissos.

-Lentas is the perfect hideaway spot in the southern coast of the island and it remains one of the best ideas for a day trip from Heraklion.
+Lentas is the perfect hideaway spot in the southern coast of the island.
 This seaside village is about 75 km southwest of the capital and the bay is very well protected against the summer winds.

-Its most picturesque beach being Dytikos one can also find small coves equally perfect for swimming.
+Its most picturesque beach being Dytikos one can find small coves perfect for swimming.

-- To arrive at Lentas take the bus to Moires, the trip will last about 2 hours and 20 minutes)
+- To arrive at Lentas take the bus to Moires, for about 2 hours and 20 minutes.

 Agios Nikolaos and Mirabello Bay

 Agios Nikolaos is an area with a character of its own.
 This small seaside town has lots to offer.
-It is possible to walk in the center and have lunch with a view of Lake Voulismeni, or it is also a good idea to visit one of the many beaches in the area.
+Take a walk in the center, shop and have lunch with a view to Lake Voulismeni.

-Among the best beaches in Agios Nikolaos, there is Ammos, the sandy public beach by the marina.
-In the center of town, it is possible to visit the sandy beach of Kitroplatia.
+Among the best beaches in Agios Nikolaos, there is Ammos, a sandy public beach by the marina.
+In the center of town, swim at the sandy beach of Kitroplatia.

-On the way to Elounda, you will also find Ammoudi, Havania, and Almiros, with organized facilities and nice bars in the area
+On the way to Elounda, find Ammoudi, Havania, and Almiros, with organized facilities and nice bars.

 - The best way to reach Agios Nikolaos is by bus, departing from the Central Bus Station of Heraklion.

-Very close (about 16 km) from Agios Nikolaos, Plaka is located opposite the entrance of the lagoon of Elounda.
+At about 16 km from Agios Nikolaos, Plaka is located opposite the entrance of Elounda’s lagoon.
 May travelers consider Plaka one of the most beautiful places of Crete.

-From the beach, it is possible to get a great view of Kalydon Island, home to the fortress of Spinalonga.
+From the beach, enjoy the view of Kalydon Island, home to the fortress of Spinalonga.

 In the area, there are many traditional restaurants and a stroll in the village will reward you with images of unique old houses.

-Komos is located 66km southwest of Heraklio, only 2 km north of Matala and it used to be the port of the ancient settlement of Phaistos, the ruins of the old port are still visible on the beach.
+It is located 66km southwest of Heraklio and used to be the port of the ancient settlement of Phaistos.
+The ruins of the old port are visible on the beach.

-The northern part of Komos, known as Potamos, is another favourite destination for naturists.
-There are only a few tamarisk trees and no buildings, instead, towards the southern side, there an organized beach with umbrellas, sun-beds, showers, and a taverna.
+Its northern part is known as Potamos, is a favorite destination for naturists.
+On the southern side, there is an organized beach with a great view of Paximadia islets.

-One very long beach on the south coast of Crete is Ierapetra.
-It offers an endless choice of golden beaches with deep crystal blue waters.
+Ierapetra is an area on the south coast of Crete.
+It offers endless choices of golden beaches with deep crystal blue waters.

-Every year, all major beaches of Ierapetra from east to west are awarded the European Committee’s Blu Flag thanks to its good standards for water quality, safety, environmental education and information.
+Every year, all major beaches of Ierapetra are awarded the European Committee’s Blu Flag.
+Water quality, safety, and environment are among the best.

-The best beaches of the area are Agios Andreas, Makrygialos and the spectacular Chrissi Island, which can be an excellent day-trip destination.
-This deserted island is home to a unique flora and some of the most alluring beaches in Crete.
+Visit Agios Andreas, Makrygialos and the spectacular Chrissi Island.
+This deserted island is home to unique flora in Crete and an excellent day-trip destination.

 - The trip to Ierapetra takes about 2 hours and a half from the Central Bus Station of Heraklion, with a daily bus service.